namsy8471/SoftwareRendererProject/README.md

 ## Key Features
 * **MVP (Model-View-Projection) Transformation**: Direct implementation of the essential matrix transformation steps to project 3D objects onto a 2D screen.
+* **OBJ Parser**: Implemented functionality to load 3D model data by reading the .obj file format using std::fstream and efficiently parsing each line's data with **std::stringstream**.
 * **Rasterization**: Implementation of the core process of converting basic geometric primitives like triangles and lines into pixels.
 * **Z-Buffering**: Ensures correct object visibility through depth testing, preventing rendering artifacts.
 * **Texture Mapping**: Enhances realism by applying images onto 3D model surfaces.